MCP Server installation on Microsoft Windows

 Step 3 - Configure your installation

-Locate the configuration.conf file at the root of the unzipped files.
+Locate the configuration.conf file at the root of the unzipped installation media.
 Open the file with a text editor and update the installation variables to match your environment:

 HOSTNAME_CONTROL_PANEL="imaging-services machine" # Required: IP address/hostname/FQDN of the machine on which the "imaging-services" component is installed.
 You can use localhost if MCP Server is installed on the same machine as the "imaging-services" component.